iobis/manual/contribute.md

 * **A - Accessible**

 Similar to being Findable, OBIS makes your datasets more Accessible.
 Each dataset is given an identifier when you upload it on an IPT.
 Thus when users obtain data from OBIS, the original dataset can easily be identified and accessed.
-Data from OBIS is accessible in numerous ways[LINK to access section], giving data users multiple avenues to potentially access your data.
+Data from OBIS is accessible in [numerous ways](access.html), giving data users multiple avenues to potentially access your data.

 * **I - Interoperable**